gonchigars/nayeemInterview/Project_Steps/DBDesign.md

 5. **Roles Table** (optional, if you need more granular user roles):
    - Fields: `id`, `role_name`.

-You will at least need 4 tables (Users, Availability, Sessions, and Session_Attendees) to meet the core functionality requirements.
+You will at least need 4 tables (Users, Availability, Sessions, and Notification table to meet the core functionality requirements.

 ========================
 Basic Test cases